davecheney/understanding-the-execution-tracer/README.md

 # Usage

-This slide deck and supporting material is part of the [_Understanding the Execution Tracer_](http://dave.cheney.net/training) workshop course by Dave Cheney.
+This slide deck and supporting material is part of the [_Understanding the Execution Tracer_](http://dave.cheney.net/training) workshop by Dave Cheney.

 # Installation